mar4k/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+      Closure is the intentional nesting of 1 or more scopes.
+Closure allows variables to be updated and stored locally within a scope, such that iterative or incremental changes can be made and saved independent of outside factors.
 2. Study the following code, then answer the questions below.

 ```js